cnumr/best-practices/chapters/BP_002_en.md

-## Quantify precisely the dimensions of the features and components
+## Accurately quantify the dimensions of features and components

 ### Identifiers